- Education and Science»

 Below are a few of the most common types of fossils.

-Mold Fossils are hollow impressions in rocks that have been left in rocks.
+Mold Fossils are hollow impressions left in rocks.

 Cast Fossils are mineral deposit filled molds that leave a copy of the creature or plant behind.